 Whatever the reason, there are a number of factors to consider before rushing into a decision that you may regret later.
-The fact is, too often pets acquired by impulse don't work out, and this is especially true with cats, who frequently have their own agendas.
+The fact is, too often pets acquired by impulse don't work out, and this is especially true with cats, that frequently have their own agendas.

-- Will an adult be responsible for feeding the cat, keeping the litter box clean, and grooming the cat regularly?: This is a serious consideration.
+Will an adult be responsible for feeding the cat, keeping the litter box clean, and grooming the cat regularly?
+This is a serious consideration.
 Pets are fine for teaching children responsibility, but there should always be an adult around to supervise and make sure the necessary jobs are done every day.

-- Are you prepared to keep your cat indoors only?: There are too many hazards to the outdoor life for cats to list here, however, they far exceed any benefits you may perceive of outdoor life for cats.
+Are you prepared to keep your cat indoors only?
+There are too many hazards to the outdoor life for cats to list here, however, they far exceed any benefits you may perceive of outdoor life for cats.

-- Is your place big enough for a cat?: This is a frequently asked question by readers.
+Is your place big enough for a cat?
+This is a frequently asked question by readers.
 The easy answer is that many cat breeds can live very comfortably in a studio apartment, given the right conditions and amount of attention and love given to your pet feline.